ACROSS-Project/ACROSS/news/_posts/2022-06-10-CampagnaDiMisura.md

 ---
 layout: post
 title: The ACROSS team is on the field again!
-This post in Italian for our friends in Mugello!!
+This post is in Italian for our friends in Mugello!!
 description: >
   Installazione di 3 reti temporanee per la misura del rumore sismico
 ---